jbush001/NyuziProcessor/README.md

 ## Building on Windows

 I have not tested this on Windows.
 Many of the libraries are already cross platform, so it should theoretically be possible.
+The easiest route is probably to run Linux under VirtualBox or VMWare.

 # Running on FPGA